microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 > Issue: should rename these to avoid collision.

-> Spec note: this is a new Xaml version of the existing Windows.UI.Core.[WindowActivatedEventArgs](https://docs.microsoft.com/uwp/api/Windows.UI.Core.WindowActivatedEventArgs).
+> Spec note: this is a new XAML version of the existing Windows.UI.Core.[WindowActivatedEventArgs](https://docs.microsoft.com/uwp/api/Windows.UI.Core.WindowActivatedEventArgs).

 Contains the windows activation state information returned by the Window.Activated event.